-- 1. Team Captains are responsible for having their official team roster with them at all matches.
+- 1. Players may only be listed on one team roster per discipline.
+That means a player can be listed on one 8-Ball Team and one 9-Ball Team but not 2 or more 8-Ball teams or 2 or more 9-Ball Teams. - 2.
+Team Captains are responsible for having their official team roster with them at all matches.
 The Team Captain must present the team roster and Government-issued picture IDs of all players to the opposing Team Captain or any event official upon request.
 Failure to have a team roster and valid IDs may result in a forfeit.
-Arriving at a match without the team roster will not result in an additional grace period beyond the normal 15 minutes. - 2.
-If you wish to challenge the eligibility of a player on your opponent's roster, you must follow the procedures outlined in section A10-2 Protest Procedures. - 3.
-If it is discovered at any time during an event that a team roster is illegal, CSI will review the circumstances and the team may be immediately disqualified.
-Disqualification from any CSI event may result in forfeiture of any prize money, trophy, or award won by that team.
-CSI reserves the right to disqualify any person or team for any reason at its sole arbitrary discretion. - 4.
+Arriving at a match without the team roster will not result in an additional grace period beyond the normal 15 minutes. - 3.
+If you wish to challenge the eligibility of a player on your opponent's roster, you must follow the procedures outlined in section A11-2 Protest Procedures. - 4.
+If it is discovered at any time during an event that a team roster is illegal, CSI staff will review the circumstances and the team may be immediately disqualified.
+Disqualification may result in forfeiture of any prize money, trophy, or award won by that team.
+CSI reserves the right to disqualify any person or team for any reason at its sole arbitrary discretion. - 5.
 Each division has specific eligibility and roster criteria that must be met.
-Refer to the specific entry forms for that information.
+Refer to the Tournament Guide for that information.